 As part of the Oregon Renewable Energy Act of 2007 (Senate Bill 838), the State of Oregon established an RPS for electric utilities and retail electricity suppliers.
 Under the Oregon RPS, Idaho Power is classified as a smaller utility because the company's Oregon customers represent less than 3 percent of Oregon's total retail electric sales.
-In 2017, per Energy Information Administration (EIA) data, Idaho Power's Oregon customers represented 1.4 percent of Oregon's total retail electric sales.
-As a smaller utility, Idaho Power will likely have to meet a 5-percent RPS requirement beginning in 2025.
+In 2017, per U.S. Energy Information Administration (EIA) data, Idaho Power's Oregon customers represented 1.4 percent of Oregon's total retail electric sales.
+As a smaller utility in the state of Oregon, Idaho Power will likely have to meet a 5-percent RPS requirement beginning in 2025.